metacartel/Harbour-MVP/README.md

 - Create a MVP for a decentralised p2p network of service node servers that recieves and executes meta-txs

+**Project coordination**

+- To learn, improve or work on about how we manage ourselves, head out to our [PM repository](https://github.com/Meta-tx/PM)

 **Roadmap**

 | MILESTONE          | What needs to be done by this point                                                                                             | Summary Notes                                                                                                                            | Date of Milestone |   |